Updated on 28 August 2023

 The Seine was key to Rouen’s development over hundreds of years into one of France’s greatest ports.
 Romans and Vikings both settled in this part of the Seine Valley, and when the Vikings became Normans in the 10th century, Rouen became Normandy’s capital.

 English medieval history is closely linked to Rouen.
 The Anglo-French kings kept a deep affection for the city.
 William the Conqueror often held court here.
 Richard the Lionheart was crowned Duke of Normandy in the city, and literally left his heart there… as would Joan of Arc, much against her will, when, in the second half of the Hundred Years’ War, English forces occupied much of northern France, including Normandy and its capital.
 After Joan had inspired a lightning series of successes against the English army south along the Loire, she was captured by Burgundians and ransomed off at vast price to the English.
 Joan was tried by French churchmen in English-ruled Rouen in 1431, ending up on the funeral pyre here in 1431.
-A new museum in honour of Joan of Arc d’Arc, Historial Jeanne d’Arc, opened in Rouen in 2015, housed in the Archbishop’s Palace next to the cathedral.
+A museum in honour of Joan of Arc d’Arc, Historial Jeanne d’Arc, housed in the Archbishop’s Palace next to the cathedral.
 Further well-established, excellent museums cover different periods of the city’s history and focus on its strong artistic and craft traditions.

 Discover Rouen’s historic quarters